Discovering Hummingbirds After Dark: (Where they sleep)

 Do hummingbirds sleep upside down?

-Hummingbirds enter a state of rest called torpor, which is a deep sleep-like state that allows them to conserve energy during the night or when the weather is unfavorable.
-During torpor, their metabolic rate and body temperature drop significantly, helping them survive when food sources are scarce or weather conditions are challenging.
+Hummingbirds enter torpor, a deep sleep-like state, to conserve energy during the night.
+In this state their metabolic rate and body temperature drop significantly, allowing them to survive periods when food is scarce or weather is unfavorable.

-This movement won’t cause them to awaken while they are in a deep state of torpor.
-Their feet are clinging so firmly; they will keep sleeping upside down and won’t fall.
+This upside down movement will not cause them to fall or awaken.
+Their feet are clinging so firmly; they will keep sleeping upside down until they recover from torpor.

 Just leave a hummingbird alone if you notice it perched upside down on your feeder.
 Most likely, it is dormant and will awaken on its own.
 You might wish to move it to a safer location in the unusual event that it falls to the ground.

-It takes hummingbirds as little as 20 minutes or up to an hour to fully awaken from this deep torpor slumber.
+It takes hummingbirds as little as 20 minutes in warm weather to 1 hour in cold weather to fully recover from torpor.

 Do hummingbirds sleep in nests?